lsst-sqre/nublado1/README.md

     prefix.
 Lower numbers are loaded first.
   - The preamble and spawner are common across CILogon and GitHub, but the authenticator and environment differ.
-  - In the GitHub authenticator, we subclass GitHubLoginHandler to request additional scope on the token received from GitHub.
-    `public_repo` allows read and write access to the user's public repository.  `read:org` allows enumeration of the user's organizations, both public and private.  `user:email` allows enumeration of the user's email addresses (and identification of the primary email).
-We use these for user provisioning in the Lab container.
   - In the GitHub authenticator, we subclass GitHubOAuthenticator to set container properties from our environment and, crucially, from additional properties (GitHub organization membership and email address) we can access from the token-with-additional-scope.
+The extended scope is configured at the bottom, as a configuration setting on our authenticator class.
+  - If you're using CILogon, the setup is quite similar; scope, the authenticator skin, and the identity provider to use are all set as configurable properties of the authenticator class.
-  - In the common spawner class, we subclass KubeSpawner to build a dynamic list of kernels (current as of user login time) and then do additional launch-time setup, largely around changing the pod name to incorporate the username.
+  - In the spawner class (identical between GitHub and CILogon), we subclass KubeSpawner to build a dynamic list of kernels (current as of user login time) and then do additional launch-time setup, largely around changing the pod name to incorporate the username.

 * Deploy the file using the `redeploy` script, which will create the `ConfigMap` resource from the JupyterHub configuration, and then